Uniting Our Nations Indigenous Programs

 The Uniting Our Nations programs were developed in collaboration with Indigenous educators, students, counsellors, and community partners.
 The following programs are available for Indigenous populations:

-The Fourth R Grade 9 Health Physical Education (HPE) - Indigenous Informed (curriculum based)
+The Fourth R Grade 9 Health Physical Education (HPE) - Indigenous Informed

 The Fourth R programs are evidence-based, evaluated, and founded on extensive research and apply best practice approaches to building skills and reducing harm among adolescents.
 This program meets many of the provincial Health Education outcomes, where best practice approaches are used to support youth in making healthy choices.
 The programs are also widely accepted as effective prevention programming on various registries across North America.
 Specifically, this Indigenous Informed Edition: